Toast (honor): Norms and etiquette of toasting

 Mr. Donaldson concluded with some very severe animadversions upon the infamous conduct of Mr. Blackburn.

-It is a superstition in the Royal Navy, and thus the Australian, Canadian and New Zealand Navies as well as the United States Navy that a toast is never to be made with water, since the person so honored will be doomed to a watery grave.
-During a United States Air Force Dining In, all toasts are traditionally made with wine except for the final toast of the night made in honor of POWs/MIAs; because these honorees did not have the luxury of wine while in captivity, the toast is made with water.
+It is a superstition in the Royal Navy, and therefore the Australian, Canadian and New Zealand Navies as well as the United States Navy that a toast is never to be made with water, since the person so honoured will be doomed to a watery grave.
+During a United States Air Force Dining In, all toasts are traditionally made with wine except for the final toast of the night made in honour of POWs/MIAs; because these honorees did not have the luxury of wine while in captivity, the toast is made with water.
 Some versions of the protocol prescribe a toast in water for all deceased comrades.

-It is or was the custom in the (British) Royal Navy to drink the Loyal toasts sitting, because in old-type wooden warships below decks there was not enough headroom to stand upright.
+It is, or was, the custom in the (British) Royal Navy to drink the Loyal toasts sitting, because in old-type wooden warships below decks there was not enough headroom to stand upright.